 Turned loose in the Caribbean, the Spanish are a formidable foe.
 They can’t stand up to the American battleships, but with their edge in speed, they don’t have to.
 The asymmetric fleets provide each side with unique challenges.

 What You Get: The Map!

 It’s a full-sized map of the Caribbean Basin, showing all the key ports of 1898 – Spanish, American and neutral (those last can be really important).
-The Playbook version would have been just half the size, and not nearly as much fun.

 See for yourself - order Remember the Maine right now.
 Yes, now!